CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 * What parts of the code seem to warrant more attention?

 ## Content

-The goal of these exercises is to start to think about which lines in the code define it's essence, have the biggest impact or need to be paid close attention to.
+The goal of these exercises is to start to think about which lines in the code define its essence, have the biggest impact or need to be paid close attention to.
 Start by examining the names of things.
-This is one method for discovering how the code fits together and it's intentions.
+This is one method for discovering how the code fits together and its intentions.
 It can help make the identifying important lines exercises less intimidating.

 ### (5 mins) Together - Note down all variable/class/method names

 As a group, go through the code mechanically and create a list of all identifier names in the snippet.
 This can be done with one person scribing while others call out.
-If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short disussions to agree things.
+If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short discussions to agree on things.

 ### (10 mins) Together - Discuss

 * What can we learn from these names?
-* Which names are related to each other, from the names only?
+* Which elements are related to each other, from the names only?
 * Are there names that are ambiguous when looked at without context?

-### (10 mins) Independently - Identify most important lines
+### (8 mins) Independently - Identify most important lines

 Briefly discuss what it means to be important as a group (if you want to)